 Wired headphones are different from wireless, and not just in convenience.
 They tend to be more resolving at equivalent price points, partly because none of the engineering budget went to Bluetooth chips, pairing software, or noise cancellation processors.

-For catalog breadth, discovery, playlists, and the infrastructure of a music listening life: Spotify wins by a margin that is not close.
+For catalog breadth, discovery, playlists, and the infrastructure of a music listening life, though, Spotify wins by a margin that is not close.
+That is the real trade: you give up the hi-res ceiling and keep the best music-discovery engine there is.

 Who this actually matters to

-It matters to you if: you already pay for Premium, you own or plan to own wired headphones and a DAC, and you've ever had the nagging thought that your streaming audio could sound better.
+It matters to you if: you already pay for Premium, you own or plan to own wired headphones and a DAC, and you’ve ever had the nagging thought that your streaming audio could sound better.
 It does not require rebuilding your collection, switching services, or buying a $3,000 turntable.
-It requires turning on a setting and spending $100-$200 on a small box.
+It requires turning on a setting and spending $100 to $200 on a small box.
+And if a streamer with lossless support built in sounds more appealing than a dongle, the WiiM Ultra is where I’d point you.

 That’s a good deal.
 I didn’t expect to mean that about Spotify.